MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sharepoint-scenario-intro.md

 In this series of tutorials, the company Contoso has a SharePoint Online site where they manage the lifecycle of projects, from request, to approval, to development, to final review.
 A *project requestor*, such as a department head, requests an IT project by adding an item to a SharePoint list.
 A *project approver*, such as an IT manager, reviews the project, and then approves it or rejects it.
 If approved, the project is assigned to a *project manager*, and additional detail is added to a second list through the same app.
 A *business analyst* reviews current and completed projects using a Power BI report embedded in SharePoint.
 Power Automate is used to send approval email and respond to Power BI alerts.

 ## Getting started quickly
 The scenario we present in this series of tutorials is simple compared to a full-blown project management and analysis app, but it still takes some time to complete all the tasks.
-If you just want a quick introduction to using PowerApps, Power Automate, and Power BI with SharePoint, check out the following articles:
+If you just want a quick introduction to using Power Apps, Power Automate, and Power BI with SharePoint, check out the following articles:

 * **PowerApps**: [Generate an app from within SharePoint using PowerApps](app-from-sharepoint.md#generate-an-app-from-within-sharepoint-online) and [Generate an app to manage data in a SharePoint list](app-from-sharepoint.md)
 * **Power Automate**: [Wait for approval in Power Automate](https://docs.microsoft.com/flow/wait-for-approvals)